Linesight-RL/linesight/docs/source/installation.rst

 We recommend adjusting game settings to run at the lowest resolution available with low graphics quality.

 .. note::
    There is a compromise to be made between *training speed* which increases with FPS and *trained performance* which increases with image quality.
-Users can experiment with their setup, or use the authors' configuration file `available here <https://link_to_file.com>`_.
+Users can experiment with their setup, or use the authors' configuration `available here <_static/authors_settings.png>`_.

 User config
 -----------